|

 could be reformed and revitalized for human betterment.
 Maslow took this lesson

+to heart.
 But Maslow based his view most heavily on Karen Horney's neo-Freudian

 outlook.
 Human beings have basic needs that must be fulfilled in order to be